Comet (Waldameer)

 Comet is a wooden roller coaster located at Waldameer & Water World in Erie, Pennsylvania.
 It was designed by Herbert Schmeck and built by Philadelphia Toboggan Coasters (PTC) in 1951.
-It is similar to other Schmeck-designed PTC junior wooden coasters which feature a layered, figure-8/oval layout.
-However, Comet is taller than the previous junior wooden coaster designs.
-Comet is an ACE Coaster Classic.
+It is similar to other Schmeck-designed PTC junior wooden coasters which feature a layered figure-eight oval layout.
+However, Comet is taller than those of its type which came before it.

+Comet was designated an ACE Coaster Classic by American Coaster Enthusiasts for maintaining its classic standards of operation.